vmware-archive/kubeless/docs/ingress.md

 ## Enable TLS

 By default, Kubeless doesn't take care of TLS setup for function.
-But you can do it manually.
-There is a [general guideline](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/) to enable TLS for your Kubernetes service written by Bitnami folks.
-In that guide, LetsEncrypt and kube-lego are chosen.
-When you have it set, you can deploy function and create route with Kubeless CLI normally.
-Then the last step you have to do is modifying the created ingress object and adding this line to the annotation.
+But you can do it manually by following the [standard procedure](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) of securing ingress.
+There is also [general guideline](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/) to enable TLS for your Kubernetes service using LetsEncrypt and kube-lego written by Bitnami folks.
+When you have Kube-lego setup, you can deploy function and create route with flag `--enableTLSAcme` enabled as below:

 ```
-$ kubectl edit ingress route1
+$ kubeless ingress create route1 --function get-python --enableTLSAcme
-...
-annotations:
-  kubernetes.io/tls-acme: 'true'
-...
 ```

+Running above command, Kubeless will automatically create ingress object with annotation `kubernetes.io/tls-acme: 'true'` set.